ksingh37/btre_project/README.md

-This is an awesome repo for n8n chnages
+This is an awesome repo for n8n framework changes